SoFi: Lending

 Personal loans, student loans, home loans, and loan refinancing are all part of SoFi's lending services.
-In 2015, four years after its launch, SoFi had over $6 billion in loans issued, becoming one of the largest marketplace lenders.
-They continue to maintain a policy of no fees for their loans, aside from the interest.
+In 2015, SoFi had over $6 billion in loans issued, becoming one of the largest marketplace lenders.
+They maintain a policy of no fees for their loans, aside from the interest.

 SoFi Invest

-SoFi Invest is an investing platform free of fees and commissions.
-It also has a mobile application based on artificial intelligence and machine learning.
+SoFi Invest is an investing platform.

 In 2018, SoFi introduced commission and fee-free trades of stocks and exchange-traded funds under the name SoFi Invest (formerly SoFi Wealth).
 This service is now called SoFi Active investing.
 The company also offers Options Level 1 and 2 services as part of its investing offering.

 As of December 2023, SoFi's assets for the fiscal year totaled $27.98 billion.
 Services offered also include traditional IRA, Roth IRA, and SEP IRA retirement accounts.

 SoFi Crypto

-SoFi Crypto is a platform offering consumers the ability to buy, sell, and hold cryptocurrencies.

-In February 2019, SoFi launched a partnership with Coinbase to offer cryptocurrency trading, offering trading of Bitcoin, Ethereum, Litecoin, and more than 17 other crypto assets to users in every U.S state apart from Hawaii, New Jersey, and West Virginia.
+In February 2019, SoFi launched a partnership with Coinbase to offer trading of Bitcoin, Ethereum, Litecoin, and more than 17 other crypto assets to users in most of the United States.
 Cryptocurrency transactions were one of SoFi's only products that had fees.
 SoFi shuttered its cryptocurrency services in December 2023, as part of a requirement to receive a banking charter from the U.S. Office of the Comptroller of the Currency.

 In June 2025, SoFi announced a plan to reintroduce its cryptocurrency and blockchain-related offerings, in response to the 2025 regulation changes under the GENIUS Act.
-Later, in November 2025, SoFi Crypto was launched and SoFi became the first nationally chartered consumer bank in the U.S. to allow members to buy, sell and hold cryptocurrencies directly within its single banking app.
+In November 2025, SoFi Crypto was launched, making SoFi the first nationally chartered consumer bank in the U.S. to allow the holding and exchange of cryptocurrencies in-app.